Seagate/cortx-experiments/consul/docs/consulUserGuide.md

 ## Running consul agent [server mode only]
 In this section we will be Running the consul as a server in a development mode to understand the default consul functionalities without extra configuration.
-*	consul agent –dev –node myMachine
+*	consul agent –dev –node myMachine (-dev: Enable development server mode.
+This is useful for quickly starting a Consul agent with all persistence options turned off.)
 *	consul members –detailed
 *	consul leave
+This -dev flag should not be used in production environment.

 ## Service registration and calling the service
 * There are two ways to register a service.
 Via service definition or using an HTTP API.